MohamedElashri/MohamedElashri/README.md

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=mohamedelashri" alt="mohamedelashri" /> </p>

-I’m a particle physics graduate student at university of cinccinati, I'm doing research with
+I’m a particle physics graduate student at university of cinccinati, I'm doing resarch as part of NOvA experiment at Fermilab

 Here are some ideas to get you started: